 Who will carry your casket?
 What stories will they tell of the camaraderie you shared in both the thrill of victory and the agony of defeat?

 Solomon says that a man is worse off than a stillborn child if he does not receive a proper burial (Eccl.
 6:3).
 I can imagine few things more central to a proper burial than who will carry my casket.

 Ask God.
 Speak their names.

 Offer your sword and your strength, with great discretion and sincere devotion, whatever the cost.
 (In the midst of writing this, I received a mayday call from one of these men.
 Had to drop everything and go on a rescue mission.
 Treaties aren’t cheap or convenient.
 But it’s some of the best currency I spend.)

 The reward will last forever.

 Father, I want your honest counsel.
-How many fronts can I fight on, and sustain?
-Who are these men that you are asking me to sacrifice for?
+How many fronts can I fight on and sustain?
+Who are the men you are asking me to sacrifice for?
 Sacrifice with?
 Give me the grace to risk.
 To sacrifice.
 To engage.
 To receive.
 To love.
 Guide me in releasing the relationships I am carrying that are not ordained for this season.
 I want to agree with what you have in these close relationships.
 Give me a wise and discerning heart.
 Forgive me for walking alone out of motivations that are not rooted in your heart for my life and your Kingdom resources.
 I want a supernatural life.
 I want to share that life with a few.
 Reveal the path.
 Shine your light on the narrow gate.
 Lead me down the narrow road.
 Today.
 I open my heart to a revelation from you.
 I stand against my enemies.
 Fear of man.
 Shame.
 Doubt.
 Discouragement.
 I forbid setbacks of the past to shape my choices to move toward Life today.
-Come Father, in all your generosity.
-Come Holy Spirit and lead my path.
-Come Jesus and be my life, inextinguishable.
+Come, Father, in all your generosity.
+Come, Holy Spirit, and lead my path.
+Come, Jesus, and be my life inextinguishable.